|

 • On 1 gallon of propane, it lasted for 3.5 hours.

-• 5 gallon of propane bottle, it lasted for 15 hours at a 25% load
+• 5-gallon propane bottle, it lasted for 15 hours at a 25% load

 • On a full tank of gas, it lasted for 7.8 hours at a 25% load.